mrapp-ke/MLRL-Boomer/doc/developer_guide/compilation.md

 ### Testing Support

 This project comes with unit tests for the C++ code it contains (see {ref}`testing`).
 They are based on the [GoogleTest](https://github.com/google/googletest) framework.
-When building the project, the testing code is compiled and linked against the shared libraries it is supposed to test.
-In order to prevent the testing code from being compiled, e.g., because the [GoogleTest](https://github.com/google/googletest) framework is not available on your system, the build option `test_support` can be set to `disabled` instead of `enabled`.
-Alternatively, the desired value can be specified via the environment variable `TEST_SUPPORT`.
+When building the project on a system where this dependency is available, the testing code is compiled and linked against the shared libraries it is supposed to test.
+By default, the build option `test_support` is set to `auto`, i.e., the testing code is only compiled if GoogleTest is available and no error will be raised otherwise.
+To enforce the compilation of the testing code, the build option can be set to `enabled`.
+Setting it to `disabled` will prevent the code from being compiled even if GoogleTest is available.
+Alternatively, the desired value can be specified via the environment variable `TEST_SUPPORT`.enabled

 (multi-threading-support)=